dpep/berater_rb/README.md

 What's the difference between a rate limiter and a concurrency limiter?
 Can you build one with the other?

 Both enforce limits, but differ with respect to time and memory.
-A rate limiter can be implemented using a concurrency limiter, by allowing every lock to timeout.
+A rate limiter can be implemented using a concurrency limiter, by allowing every lock to timeout rather than be released.
+It wastes memory, but is functionally equivalent.
 A concurrency limiter can nearly be implemented using a rate limiter, by decrementing the used capacity when a lock is released.
 The order of locks, however, is lost and thus a timeout will not properly function.

 An [example](https://github.com/dpep/berater_rb/blob/master/spec/riddle_spec.rb) is worth a thousand words  :)